lordi/jazzmate/README.md

 Code structure
 --------------

-The program is written in Haskell and interfaces with the JACK audio daemon to receive MIDI input.
-This happens in the MIDI.JackBridge module by creating a Chan and subsequently feeding MIDI messages to it.
+The program is written in Haskell and interfaces with ALSA or the JACK audio daemon to receive MIDI input.
+These MIDI clients can be found in the MIDI folder.
+MIDI messages will be send to a Control.Concurrent.Chan.

-The Main module is responsible to collect the notes from the Chan and store them in a state variable.
+The GUI.Main module is responsible to collect the notes from the Chan and store them in a state variable.
 It creates a GTK window and uses Cairo to render a display of the pressed notes.

 Last but not least, the core of the program consists of purely functional code to juggle with notes, scales and chords.
 To do that, I incorporate a nice and